Address

 Read More

-The park is located just off Merrick Road, behind sanitation facilities.
+We had not been to Norman Levy Park and Preserve for quite some time.
+We are never disappointed when we visit.
+The park is located just off Merrick Road, behind the sanitation facilities.
 If you go, don’t be put off by the location.
-Just drive down the road and find the gravel parking area.
-There are three handicapped spaces.
-Cars seem to park in a haphazard fashion when it is crowded.
+Just drive down the road, turn right, and find the gravel parking area.
+There are three designated, accessible parking spaces.

-This park was developed over a land-fill.
-It rises to 115 feet at its highest point, “producing glorious views of the Jones Beach Tower, the New York City Skyline and numerous coastal treasures.” (website) It has three miles of hiking and jogging trails with 18 exercise stations and several paths to the top.
-The fastest/shortest route to the top requires 41 gravel steps (no handrails.)
+The park was developed over a land-fill.
+It rises to 115 feet at its highest point, “producing glorious views of the Jones Beach Tower, the New York City Skyline and numerous coastal treasures.” (website) It has three miles of hiking and jogging trails with 18 exercise stations and several gravel paths to the top.
+Unfortunately, there is no way to know which of the paths is the easiest (least steep) for carriages and/or wheelchairs.
+You only know the length of the trails.
+The faster/shortest route to the top requires 41 gravel steps (without handrails).
+It would be quite helpful if this information could be put on the trail maps that are available.

 Location